 There are countless opportunities to get involved in Sweden’s cultural life through the concerts, plays, gigs and exhibitions held the length and breadth of the country, year-round.

 Swedes hold nature in high esteem, which is one reason why environmental issues are so important here.
 Only one per cent of solid waste goes to landfill in Sweden – with the rest recycled or used to produce heat, electricity or vehicle fuel in the form of biogas.
-Renewable energy sources account for nearly half (48 per cent) of Swedish energy production.
+Renewable energy sources account for mote than half (52 per cent) of Swedish energy production.
 Swedish environmental technology companies export their green knowhow to the rest of the world in technology areas such as biofuels, bioenergy, windpower, solar power and wastewater treatment.

 By any measure, Sweden is one of the world’s most innovative nations, and it has been called the most digitally connected economy.
 Swedes are early adopters of new technology and the country’s non-hierarchical society creates a fertile environment for new ideas.
 The Swedish government invests a higher proportion of GDP in R&D than most other nations.
 Generations of innovativeness have led to a long list of world-changing inventions like the three-point seatbelt, the pacemaker, the adjustable wrench and safety matches.
 More recent Swedish inventions include Spotify and Skype.